The Copper Queen returns after 100 years!

 Raise your glass to the Keweenaw Peninsula’s splendor and the history of Michigan’s Copper Country!
 We’ve partnered with the historic Calumet Theatre to resurrect Copper Queen Whiskey, first served in Red Jacket saloons and likely sourced and relabeled by Narciso R. Bianchi in 1914.

 Red Jacket became Calumet, where the whiskey of those times nearly faded away if not for an original bottle discovered by residents, Jerry and Sandy Mitchell.
 Take a sip of history, your Copper Queen™ beckons.

-Carefully sourced and relabeled by Iron Fish Distillery with proceeds supporting the Calumet Theatre.
+Carefully sourced and relabeled by Iron Fish Distillery.

 Iron Fish Distillery makes charitable contributions to benefit the historic Calumet Theatre in Calumet, Michigan.

 43% ABV // 86 Proof // 750 ML

 The original label from 1914 proclaims Copper Queen to be a high grade blend.
 Staying true to its heritage, Cooper Queen is a blend of corn, rye and malt rye,.
 Starting with the sweetness of corn, the earthiness of malted barley and the fruity spice of rye, the taste a perfect melody of flavors in a rich smooth body.
 This sipper was carefully sourced and is a timeless elixir.
 Taste the beginning, taste history and cheers to Michigan’s Copper Country!